How much CPU and RAM does my website need?

 From the intended use to the plans for future development, your sites resource requirements will vary from sites that on the surface look similar to yours and will continue to increase / decrease as new advancements are made in storage technology and as the site is developed and grows.

-You can find a list of the available plans on the Krystal website (Link opens in a new tab)
+You can find a list of the available plans on the Krystal website

 I will break down the generic recommendations for the most common sites we host however I would strongly suggest speaking to your developer before making the decision on your hosting plan as they will be most familiar with your site and can advise you on what they feel the site will require.
-Failing this, you can contact our sales team (Link opens in a new tab) and we will do our best to advise you further.
+Failing this, you can contact our sales team and we will do our best to advise you further.

 Small Sites